JorelAli/CommandAPI/docssrc/src/normalexecutors.md

 - `CommandSender` - No restriction, players, the console etc. can use this command.
 This is what Bukkit normally uses.
 - `Player` - Only in-game players can run this command
 - `Entity` - Only entities (therefore, players as well) can run this command
 - `BlockCommandSender` - Only command blocks can run this command
+- `ConsoleCommandSender` - Only the console can run this command
+- `ProxiedCommandSender` - Only proxied command senders (e.g. other entities via the `/execute as ...` command)

 This is done using the respective method: